Albania–Estonia relations

 Albania–Estonia relations are the bilateral relations between Albania and Estonia.
 Both countries are members of NATO, the Council of Europe and the Organization for Security and Co-operation in Europe.
 The diplomatic relations between Estonia and Albania were established on 17 January 1992.
-Estonia has always supported Albania on its path to the NATO membership and the European integration into EU.
+Estonia has always supported Albania on its path to the NATO membership and the EU membership.

+History

+During the visit of the President of Albania to Tallinn in October 2019, a memorandum of understanding was signed between the Foreign Ministries of Estonia and Albania on cooperation in European integration.

+In December 2019, Estonia provided 50,000 euros in humanitarian aid to Albania to help alleviate the consequences of the earthquake.

+There is an Estonian ambassador to Albania, who resides in Athens.
+There is also an Albanian ambassador to Estonia, who resides in Warsaw.